ankith26/My-PyChess/README.md

 # My-PyChess
 This is a Multiplayer/SinglePlayer Chess app written purely in Python using Pygame Library.

-This game DOES NOT SUPPORT Python 2.
+This game DOES NOT SUPPORT Python 2 and old Python 3 versions.

-Python 3.5 till Python 3.8.1 supported and tested, may even work on Python 3.3 and 3.4.
+Python 3.5 till Python 3.8.1 supported and tested.
 So, head over to https://python.org if you do not have the required version of python.

 This app needs the **pygame** library to be intalled in your machine.